treasure-data/treasure-boxes/scenarios/monitoring/app/impact_of_deleting_user/README.md

 - Treasure Insights Dashboards

 ### Prerequisites
-This report is dependent on the following monitoring workflows in this scenario: https://github.com/treasure-data/treasure-boxes/tree/master/scenarios/monitoring
+This report is dependent on the following monitoring workflows in this scenario.
+These workflows must run first. https://github.com/treasure-data/treasure-boxes/tree/master/scenarios/monitoring
 - basic_monitoring
 - cdp_monitoring